adl5423/shrimpl-language/README.md

 * `import "relative/path/file.shr"` inlines the contents of the other file.
 * Paths are resolved **relative to the file that performs the import**.
 * Each file is loaded only once.
 Cycles (`a.shr` importing `b.shr` which imports `a.shr`) are ignored after the first visit.
+* `model` declarations can live in any imported file; they are collected into a global `Program.models` list and fed into the ORM at server startup.

 ### Config Files (`config/config.<env>.json`)